Indiana University Indiana University IU

 [5] Per Karin Orchard and Isabel Schulz, eds., Kurt Schwitters: Catalogue Raisonné, vo1.
 1, Hannover: Sprengel Museum, 2000, p.
 217. The collage is visible in an installation photograph from 1952 and reproduced in the Sidney Janis catalogue of 1959.

 [6] Per Orchard and Schulz, Kurt Schwitters: Catalogue Raisonné, vol. 1, p.
 217. According to Dr. Isabel Schultz of the Schwitters Archiv, the Galerie Berggruen provenance was found in the files of the Sidney Janis Gallery.
-In speaking with Heinz Berggruen, however, Schulz states that he was unable to recall any details concerning his acquisition of the collage (per email correspondence with Schulz, March 3, 2016).
+In speaking with Heinz Berggruen, however, Schulz states that she was unable to recall any details concerning his acquisition of the collage (per email correspondence with Schulz, March 3, 2016).
 Berggruen, a native Berliner, emigrated to the United States in 1937 but later returned to Europe, at first to Berlin with the U.S. Army.
 He then settled in Paris, where he opened the first iteration of Galerie Berggruen in 1947.
 Notably, Berggruen began purchasing works in paper in the 1940s while he was still in the United States, beginning with a watercolor by Klee.
 It is not certain whether he may have acquired Merzbild 13A in the United States, or possibly even Berlin.

 [7] After Kurt Feldhäusser’s death in an air raid, his mother Marie Luise Feldhäusser inherited his estate, including his art collection.
 In 1948, she emigrated to the United States, bringing the collection with her and consigning most of it with the Weyhe Gallery, New York, in 1949.
 At the present time, it is not certain whether Merzbild 13A was among those works in her possession, or whether Kurt Feldhäusser may have disposed of the collage before he died.